 Association members care deeply about the quality of the waters of Walloon Lake and the quality of life enjoyed around it.
 A sand-bottom, spring-fed lake that’s a gem of the up north landscape, Walloon extends into two counties and five townships.

-Some 900 residents occupy the shoreline, 78% of whom are members and supporters of the Walloon Lake Association.
+More than 900 residents occupy the shoreline, 78% of whom are members and supporters of the Walloon Lake Association.
 This rate of participation is among the highest in lake associations in the state of Michigan, and attests to the dedication of our members to protect the beauty and quality of this lake.
 Please join us as we work to preserve, protect and defend this beautiful lake and the wonderful memories we have around it.

 Join the Wallon Lake Association